Chroma-CITI/DANCERS-docker/README.md

 Note: The tmux prefix has been changed to Ctrl - a (instead of default Ctrl - b)

 Press spacebar to launch the simulation.

+To quit the simulation, press Ctrl-a and ':' to access tmux CLI and type 'kill-session' then press enter.